-3.8.17.1 Front axle air suspension
+3.8.17.1 Front axle suspension

-Driving a tractor with air suspension on the front axle is comfortable on uneven ground.
-The front axle air suspension is extra equipment.
+Driving a tractor with suspension on the front axle is comfortable on uneven ground.
+The front axle suspension is extra equipment.

-When driving at high speed, the front axle suspension reduces the pitching of the tractor.
+When you drive in a high speed, the front axle suspension reduces the pitching of the tractor.
 Stress on the operator, tractor and implements is reduced.
 The automatic level control keeps the axle in the same position within the tractor frame independently of the axle load.